rszengin/default-reconstructor/README.md

 # default-reconstructor
-Recalls default constructor with a simple assignment
+Resets the object under consideration via calling default constructor with a simple assignment